-The study of processes at electrochemical interfaces involving hydrogen adsorption and desorption is of considerable interest. both from a fundamental and from a technological point of view due to its importance in electrochemical energy conversion.
-In fact, whenever aqueous electrolytes are involved, then naturally hydrogen adsorption can occur due to the fact that there is always a nonzero concentration of protons in the electrolyte.
-As an illustration of such a system, I have picked a recent experimental study of bromide adsorption on Pt(111), which had also been studied theoretically by first-principles calculations.
-At electrochemical interfaces between an aqueous electrolyte and in particular metal electrodes, at low electrode potentials at which the electrode is assumed to be more negatively charged, cation adsorption is more favorable (here proton adsorption), whereas at higher potentials at which the electrode is more positively charged, anions such as halides adsorb preferentially.
-In fact, experimentally a competitive adsorption of hydrogen and halides on Pt(111) has been observed at low pH values, i.e., upon increasing the electrode potential adsorbed hydrogen is replaced by chloride or bromide, respectively, which has also been confirmed in firstprinciples calculations.
+The study of processes at electrochemical interfaces involving hydrogen adsorption and desorption is of considerable interest, both from a fundamental as well as from a technological point of view due to its importance in electrochemical energy conversion.
+In fact, whenever aqueous electrolytes are involved, then naturally hydrogen adsorption can occur due to the fact that there is always a non-zero concentration of protons in the electrolyte.
+As an illustration of such a study, I have picked a recent experimental study of bromide adsorption on Pt(111)19 which had also been studied theoretically by first-princples calculations. ^{20,21} At electrochemical interfaces between an aqueous electrolyte and in particular metal electrodes, at low electrode potentials at which the electrode is more negatively charged, cation adsorption is more favorable (here proton adsorption), whereas at higher potentials at which the electrode is more positively charged, anions such as halides adsorb preferentially.
+In fact, experimentally a competitive adsorption of hydrogen and halides on Pt(111) has been observed at low pH values, ^{22,23} i.e., upon increasing the electrode potential adsorbed hydrogen is replaced by chloride or bromide, respectively, which has also been confirmed in first-principles calculations. ^{20,21}

-Figure 1 shows cyclic voltammograms of Pt(111) in the presence of $10^{-2}$ M KBr for different pH values both on the RHE (panel A) and the SHE (panel B) scale.
-First of all it can be seen that the voltammograms are rather symmetric, indicating that the peaks correspond to reversible processes.
+Figure 1 shows cyclic voltammograms of Pt(111) in the presence of 10^{-2} M KBr for different pH values both on the RHE (panel A) and the SHE (panel B) scale.
+First of all it can be seen that the voltammograms are rather symmetric indicating that the peaks correspond to reversible processes.
 There are two prominent peaks in each scan.
-First, there is a large broad peak at 0.18 V vs RHE at pH = 1.2 which shifts to higher voltages for increasing pH values and splits to a certain extent.
-This peak is associated with hydrogen adsorption/desorption and bromide adsorption/desorption, which strongly overlap at low potentials indicating the competitive nature of hydrogen and bromide adsorption.
-Whereas this peak shifts to higher voltages vs
+First, there is large broad peak at $0.18\,\mathrm{V}$ vs RHE at pH=1.2 which shifts to higher voltages for increasing pH values and splits to a certain extent.
+This peak is associated with hydrogen adsorption/desorption and bromide adsorption/desorption 19 which strongly overlap at low potentials indicating the competitive nature of hydrogen and bromide adsorption.
+23 Whereas this peak shifts to higher voltages with increasing pH vs RHE, it shifts to lower voltages vs SHE, thus showing a non-Nernstian behavior.
+There is another sharp peak at $0.2\,\mathrm{V}$ vs. SHE which stays constant on the SHE scale as a function of pH.
+It is attributed to a Pt(111)(4×4)-7Br to Pt(111)(3×3)-4Br transition which does not involve any hydrogen and therefore should be pH independent on the SHE scale.
+19